aniass/Product-Categorization-NLP/README.md

 ### General info

-The goal of the project is product categorization based on their description with Machine Learning and Deep Learning (MLP, CNN, Distilbert) algorithms.
-Additionaly I have created Doc2vec and Word2vec models, Topic Modeling (with LDA analysis) and EDA analysis (data exploration, data aggregation and cleaning data).
+The goal of the project was product categorization based on their description with Machine Learning and Deep Learning (MLP, CNN, Distilbert) algorithms.
+The analysis includes data analysis, data preparation and prediction by different machine learning models such as Logistic Regression, Linear SVM, Multinomial Naive Bayes, Random Forest, Gradient Boosting and Neural Networks: MLP and Convolutional Neural Network (CNN).
+Additionaly I have created Doc2vec and Word2vec models, Topic Modeling (with LDA analysis).

 ### Dataset
 The dataset comes from http://makeup-api.herokuapp.com/ and has been obtained by an API.
 It can be seen at my previous project at [Extracting Data using API](https://github.com/aniass/Extracting-data-using-API).